facebook

 The Call to Live a Life of Righteousness and Love

-The doctrine of hell calls Christians to live a life characterized by righteousness and love.
+The doctrine of hell calls Christians to live lives characterized by righteousness and love.
 The fear of eternal conscious torment serves as a moral compass, guiding believers to align their actions and choices with God’s moral law.
-Living a righteous life means adhering to ethical principles and embodying the teachings of Jesus in daily interactions with others.
+Living a righteous life means adhering to ethical principles and embodying Jesus’ teachings in daily interactions with others.

 The call to love extends beyond fellow believers to include all humanity.
 Recognizing that every person is precious in God’s sight, Christians are called to share genuine love and compassion, showing the transformative power of Christ’s love.
 By doing so, they become beacons of hope and agents of positive change in the world.